By Thomas Kyle-Milward

 Invitations to participate in the debate were sent to Sen. Maria Cantwell and challenger Susan Hutchison at the conclusion of the primaries.
-Confirmation has been received from Hutchison.
-The debate, which is free and open to the public, will take place at 7 p.m. in the Karen Hille Phillips Center.
+Confirmation has been received by both candidates.
+The debate, which is free and open to the public, will take place at 12:30 p.m. in the Karen Hille Phillips Center.
 Tickets will be distributed in limited numbers to PLU’s student body and community partners, and the remainder will be available to the public on a first-come-first-served basis.

 Advocates for PLU being considered as a host site included campus figures like Director of Forensics Justin Eckstein, Associate Professor and Chair of Communication and Theatre Amy Young, Associate Vice President of Campus Life Tom Huelsbeck and Associate Vice President of Marketing & Communications Lace Smith — people who believe the university has a civic obligation to bring events like this to Parkland and Pierce County.